dagimg-dot/cvm/README.md

-  --update             Downloads and selects the latest version --use <version>      Selects a locally available version --active             Shows the currently selected version --remove <version>   Removes a locally available version --install            Adds an alias `cursor` and downloads the latest version --uninstall          Removes the Cursor version manager directory and alias --update-script      Updates the (cvm.sh) script to the latest version
+  --update             Downloads and selects the latest version --use <version>      Selects a locally available version --active             Shows the currently selected version --remove <version...>  Removes one or more locally available versions --install            Adds an alias `cursor` and downloads the latest version --uninstall          Removes the Cursor version manager directory and alias --update-script      Updates the (cvm.sh) script to the latest version